Brokttv/training_models_from_scratch/README.md

 > This [YouTube playlist](https://youtube.com/playlist?list=PLeM4O8deP8GO3vIx_9eboO9tVpUKHYqRg&si=_qPsNeX3TuMZS9sf) by Professor Bryce is a treasure — highly recommended!

 <br>
+Take a look at what a mathematical implementation will look like:
 <div align="center">
   <img src="Untitled design (18).png" alt="Linear and Logistic Regression" width="900">
 </div>